-In total, there are nine known altars dedicated to Arentio and/or Arentia, all from the Portuguese Interior Beira and Spanish Extremadura: the theonyms feature together in two pieces from Coria, Spain, and two found in Portugal, one in the area of Ferro and the other in Ninho de Açor, district of Castelo Branco.
+In total, there are nine known altars dedicated to Arentio and/or Arentia, all from the Portuguese inner Beira and Spanish Extremadura: the theonyms feature together in two pieces from Coria, Spain, and two found in Portugal, one in the area of Ferro and the other in Ninho de Açor, district of Castelo Branco.
 There are also two altars from Idanha-a-Nova where only Arentio is mentioned, a third from Moraleja, in the region of Caceres, and one dedicated solely to Arentia found in the municipality of Sabugal (Olivares Pedreño 2002: 188).
-To these one must add an additional piece more recently discovered in Cilleros, Caceres, dedicated to the divine pair under the epithet Tedaicis, which raises the possibility of a tenth altar further south, in Villamiel, which is unfortunately lost, but whose inscription mentioned a god Tetaeco (Olivares Pedreño & Ramajo Correa, 2013).
+Adding to this, there’s a recently discovered piece from Cilleros, Caceres, dedicated to the divine pair under the epithet Tedaicis, raising the possibility of a tenth altar further south, in Villamiel, which is unfortunately lost, but whose inscription mentioned a god Tetaeco (Olivares Pedreño & Ramajo Correa, 2013).
 Judging from the archaeological traces, Arentio and Arentia were therefore Lusitanian deities whose cult extended into the Vettonian border area.

 Regarding other epithets, there’s record of Amrunaeco on the altars from Coria and Ocelaeca/o on the one from Ferro, while Tanginiciaeco and maybe Cronisensi are attributed to Arentio on two of the pieces found in Portugal.
 As for Arentia, she’s called Equotullaicensi on the altar from Sabugal.
 And this is pretty much the full surviving information on these gods.
 There’s no known iconography, description of or even allusion to their cult, much less a myth that clarifies their roles.
 The only courses of study are thus the etymology of their names and epithets, coupled with a comparative analysis with both the wider Iberian context and the known religions from the rest of pre-Christian western Europe.